codemillmatt/forms-ad-b2c/blog-posts/part-3-invoking-web-api.md

 Using `System.Net.Http` is the way to go when communicating to the web with Xamarin.

 Now...
-I want to give a rundown of how the projects are setup for the rest of the AD B2C blog series.
+I want to give a rundown of how the projects are setup for the rest of the Azure AD B2C blog series.

 ## Setting up the .NET Core Web API